University of Belgrade Faculty of Law: Library

 The academic law library in the region is located in the very faculty building, occupying the area of around 2,000 sq. meters, with 600 sq. meters of reading rooms, one of which is reserved for researchers and teachers only.
 The library collection comprises 138,000 monographs, 2,670 titles with 32,600 years of serial publications, reference collection with over 400 encyclopaedias, lexicons, dictionaries and other reference books, and a priceless collection of 91 rarities (featuring several 17th and 18th century editions of Justinian's Codification, a singular edition of Corpus Iuris Canonici, etc.).

 Belgrade Law Review

 Annals of the Faculty of Law in Belgrade (Belgrade Law Review) is the oldest Southeastern European academic law journal, having been founded in 1906 as Archive for Legal and Social Sciences.
-The law review serves as a forum for the expression of the legal ideas of foremost scholars, jurists, and societal leaders.
-This peer-reviewed publication utilizes an international body of editors, advisers and referees to select outstanding contributions.
-Editors-in-Chief of the Belgrade Law Review are renowned professors Sima Avramovic and Alan Watson, who is credited for coining the term "legal transplants".
+The law review serves as a forum for the expression of the legal ideas.
+Editors-in-Chief of the Belgrade Law Review are professors Sima Avramovic and Alan Watson.
 In honor of Watson's worldwide scholarship, the Faculty of Law also established the Alan Watson Foundation.